rejetto/hfs/dev-plugins.md

 ### FieldDescriptor

-Currently, these properties are supported:
+A FieldDescriptor is an object and can be empty.
+Currently, these optional properties are supported:
 - `type: 'string' | 'number' | 'boolean' | 'select' | 'multiselect' | 'real_path' | 'vfs_path' | 'array' | 'username' | 'color'` .
 Default is `string`.
 - `label: string` what name to display next to the field.
 Default is based on `key`.
 - `defaultValue: any` value to be used when nothing is set.
+Default is undefined.
 - `helperText: string` extra text printed next to the field.
+- `showIf: (values: object) => boolean` only show this field if the function returns truthy.
+Must not reference variables of the outer scope.
 - `frontend: boolean` expose this setting on the frontend, so that javascript can access it using `HFS.getPluginConfig()[CONFIG_KEY]` but also css can access it as `var(--PLUGIN_NAME-CONFIG_KEY)`.
    Hint: if you need to use a numeric config in CSS but you need to add a unit (like `em`),